First Rig - Small Project (HELP NEEDED)

 Hopefully that helps you see how wiring and correct connection can make a difference, but you must remember NOT ALL AMPS ARE CAPABLE OF BRIDGED OPERATION!
 Also in bridged mode each side of the amp only sees half of the impedance load.
 If the impedance load falls to far smoke, fire and destruction can occur!

-Last edit: 10 years 2 weeks ago by bjm362.
+Last edit: 10 years 2 months ago by bjm362.
 Reason: typo

 Please Log in or Create an account to join the conversation.